-Rory Cooper, PhD, founder and senior researcher at the University of Pittsburgh Human Engineering Research Labs (HERL), is a world-renowned expert in wheeled mobility and the pioneer in wheelchair selection and configuration.
-Dr. Cooper is developing technology to increase the independence of people with spinal cord injury or disease (SCI/D) and equipping them with the skills necessary to operate new technology.
+Rory Cooper, PhD, is a PVA Keystone Member and a founder and senior researcher at the University of Pittsburgh Human Engineering Research Labs (HERL).
+Dr. Cooper is a world-renowned expert in wheeled mobility and the pioneer in wheelchair selection and configuration.
+His team is developing technology to increase the independence of people with spinal cord injury or disease (SCI/D) and equipping them with the skills necessary to operate new technology.

 Dr. Cooper founded HERL at the University of Pittsburgh in 1994.
 Today, HERL conducts more than 74 clinical studies in eight customized labs with 50 staff members, who include engineers, physicians, therapists, research specialists and rehab medical interns.
 HERL’s mission is to continuously improve the mobility and function of disabled patients through advanced engineering in clinical research and medical rehabilitation.

 Currently, the team at HERL is making progress on multiple projects for both manual and power wheelchairs.
 For manual chairs, these include a lightweight, rigid backrest that will allow users to comfortably adjust position.
 Dr. Cooper also says of him and his team, “We’re working on a device to easily lock and unlock the front caster to compensate for the cross-slope on sidewalks, to make nearly any chair a one-arm drive.”

 For power chairs, projects include Mobility Enhanced Robotic (MEBot), a “wheelchair that can perform self-leveling, traction control [and] curb climbing,” while Virtual Seating Coach, “is an intelligent system to help people gain more benefit from their powered seating functions.”

 Medalist, researcher and veteran, he still lives by simple values.